ConnectEverything/client-tools/README.md

 and to write the current channel out to `~/.config/nats/install-channel.txt` (as perhaps modified by ADR-22).

-On start-up, if `~/.config/nats/install-channel.txt` then it should be read and parsed and used as the _default_ NATS channel, unless explicitly overridden.
+On start-up, if `~/.config/nats/install-channel.txt` exists then it should be read and parsed and used as the _default_ NATS channel, unless explicitly overridden.

 The `synadia-nats-channels.conf` file was created for the needs of a shell